-What Shopify Stocky was — and why merchants relied on it
+What Shopify built-in inventory tool was — and why merchants relied on it

-Stocky was a free Shopify app for inventory management, built and maintained by Shopify itself.
+The built-in inventory tool was a free Shopify app, built and maintained by Shopify itself.
 It had three features that merchants built entire reorder workflows around:

-- Demand forecasting: Stocky analyzed your historical sales data and generated reorder suggestions based on expected demand and current stock levels.
+- Demand forecasting: built-in inventory tool analyzed your historical sales data and generated reorder suggestions based on expected demand and current stock levels.
 It took the guesswork out of knowing what to order and when.

-- Purchase order creation: You could create structured purchase orders inside Stocky, send them to suppliers, and track which POs were outstanding versus fulfilled.
+- Purchase order creation: You could create structured purchase orders inside the built-in inventory tool, send them to suppliers, and track which POs were outstanding versus fulfilled.
 All without opening a spreadsheet or a Google Doc.

-- Supplier management: Stocky stored your supplier contacts, let you associate products with specific suppliers, and tracked basic supplier details like lead times.
+- Supplier management: built-in inventory tool stored your supplier contacts, let you associate products with specific suppliers, and tracked basic supplier details like lead times.
 It was a functional supplier database built directly into the Shopify ecosystem.

-For small and mid-size merchants, Stocky was good enough.
+For small and mid-size merchants, built-in inventory tool was good enough.
 It wasn't perfect — the forecasting was basic compared to dedicated inventory planning tools, and it didn't generate PDF purchase orders or email them to suppliers directly.
 But it was free, it lived inside Shopify, and it handled the core inventory workflow without requiring a $100/month enterprise app.

 That's exactly what made its retirement painful.
 When Shopify shut it down, there was no equivalent free replacement waiting.
-Merchants who built their purchasing process around Stocky were suddenly back to spreadsheets.
+Merchants who built their purchasing process around built-in inventory tool were suddenly back to spreadsheets.

-What Shopify replaced Stocky with — and what's still missing
+What Shopify replaced built-in inventory tools with — and what's still missing

-After retiring Stocky, Shopify added a basic native Purchase Orders feature to the admin.
-It's better than nothing, but it's a significant step back from what Stocky offered:
+After retiring built-in inventory tools, Shopify added a basic native Purchase Orders feature to the admin.
+It's better than nothing, but it's a significant step back from what the built-in inventory tool offered:

 |---|---|---|